department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 If you’re nervous about contacting your servicer, or if you’d like our help and advice, please contact a VA Loan Technician at <a href="tel:+18778273702">877-827-3702</a>.

-**Be careful about offers to help you make up back payments:** If you're behind on your mortgage payments and you get this type of offer from someone you don't know, contact the servicer of your mortgage or your nearest VA regional loan center for advice.
+### Be careful about offers to help you make up back payments

+If you're behind on your mortgage payments and you get this type of offer from someone you don't know, contact the servicer of your mortgage or your nearest VA regional loan center for advice.
 They can let you know if it's an honest offer.

 ## How can I avoid foreclosure?